tytydraco/yessleep/out/The_Sisters_of_Perdition_part_5.md

 When they got closer, Dora took out a megaphone and screamed into it.

 “Allow me to introduce you to my latest creations!
-MAn bear pig, Pigman bear and man bear pig!”
+Man bear pig, Pigman bear and man bear pig!”
 Dora screamed.

 I noted the pig man bear hybrids that lined their ranks as they charged into firing range.

 We fired all together at first then started firing at will.

 The monstrosities charged at us in waves and many were killed before they came close.

 But once they did they decimated our ranks.
 Gator bears tore through us like butter, ripping people apart.
-IT was every man for himself as monks and braves fought back with sword, bow and arrows, rifles and clubs.
+It was every man for himself as monks and braves fought back with sword, bow and arrows, rifles and clubs.

 I fired a shot through the man bear pigs eye and loaded my rifle, then fired through the eye of a gator bear.
 It was utter chaos, but Yahweh favoured me that day and nothing came right at me.